cgoldberg/python-unittest-tutorial/README.md

 ## Asserting Truth

 Most tests assert the truth of some condition.
 There are a few different ways to write truth-checking tests, depending on the perspective of the test author and the desired outcome of the code being tested.
-If the code produces a value which can be evaluated as true, the methods `failUnless()` and `assertTrue()` should be used.
-If the code produces a false value, the methods `failIf()` and `assertFalse()` make more sense.
+If the code produces a value which can be evaluated as true, the method `assertTrue()` should be used.
+If the code produces a false value, the method `assertFalse()` makes more sense.

 ```python
 import unittest